The Dragon's Poem

 Poem written by Catherine Wang & William Lau

-ANCESTRAL LORE OF THE AZURE DRAGON:
+ANCESTRAL LORE AND SIGNIFICANCE OF THE AZURE DRAGON

 In Chinese mythology, the Azure Dragon of the East, known as Qing Long (青龍), is one of the Four Symbols representing the cardinal directions.
-The Azure Dragon is closely associated with the east and embodies qualities of vitality, wisdom, and benevolence.
+Closely associated with the east, this celestial being embodies qualities of vitality, wisdom, and benevolence.
+The Azure Dragon rules over the eastern quadrant of the universe, serving as a guardian and protector.
+Its depiction as a majestic dragon with azure scales symbolizes its connection to the heavens and the element of wood.

 POEM'S MEANING